Yulio Knowledge Base > Creating a Project > How to Customize the Navigation Experience in your VR Projects

 When you author cube maps, you likely render them with a camera position that is a ‘beauty shot’ or a compelling opening scene.

-If you do so, people exploring your scenes using hotspot navigation will always enter facing the way they will naturally expect, and you won’t need to calibrate your thumbnails and floorplan after the fact in Yulio.
+Since VR is a moving medium where your audience will explore in all directions, we recommend that instead, you set your camera positions facing due north.
+In doing this, when Forward Gaze Navigation is enabled, people exploring your scenes using hotspot navigation will always enter the scene facing the way they would naturally expect, and you won’t need to calibrate your thumbnails and floorplan after the fact in Yulio.

 Don’t worry, you can always set your beauty shot using Default Starting View in Yulio.
 That way when viewers use floorplan or arrow navigation, they will always open to the beauty shot.